 I remove the top tube and then I make a small hole at the bottom and hot glue a piece of stiff tube in the hole.
 This then allows PVC tube to be attached.

 Any soft plastic tubing will suffice.
-I buy general aquarium tubing from the local pet fish shop.
+I buy clear PVC aquarium tubing from the local pet fish shop.
 The most common sizes are 6mm and 10mm but it depends on the size of the nozzles you are using.

-To the liquid used in the reservoir (used for the actual drops) I add Guar Gum, this thickens the liquid.
 I mix a level teaspoon of Guan Gum powder to 1 litre of warm water.
 I blend this is an electric blender and then strain with muslin cloth to remove any bits.
-This gives me a cloudy thick liquid which I dilute with cold water as I use it.
+This gives me a slightly cloudy thick liquid which I dilute with cold water and add colour as I use it.

 To the water in the splash tray I add various detergents or cleaning fluids (I have tried lots of different ones).
 One that works well is natureclean’s All Purpose Cleaning Lotion.
 This works very well and was recommended by Corrie White sometime ago.